Hao-Laboratory/shifting-phase-SIM-algorithm/README.md

 The folder 'results' includes the raw simulated and experimental images.

 'main_SPSIM.m' is the main algorithm to get a reconstruction result.

+'supplementary material.docx' provides the details about equations and simulation in the manuscript